 Q. SO TO BE COURAGEOUS IS TO BE VULNERABLE?

 Absolutely.
 There is no courage without vulnerability.
 Courage comes from the latin word “cour” which means “heart”.
 It is the ability to be completely seen – to be imperfect – it is living our life wholeheartedly.
 It is the willingness to do something unknowing what the end result will be.
 It is realizing that you will fail and you will feel pain – and yet choosing to live a life wholeheartedly.
 Being vulnerable means to be something uncomfortable – so it is not about the amount of sharing or exposure, it is about doing something we are absolutely uncomfortable doing, otherwise if we are comfortable it is not vulnerable, right?
 So this takes a lot of strength and courage to do – to be so naked and exposed.
 And it is scary, hard and feels dangerous.
-Vulnerability is the birth place of shame, disappointment, fear, pain and rejection – and it is yet it is also the birth place of joy, happiness, connection, belonging, creativity, trust, intimacy and love.
+Vulnerability is the birth place of disappointment, fear, shame, blame, pain and rejection – and it is yet it is also the birth place of joy, happiness, connection, belonging, creativity, trust, intimacy and love.
 The problem in our society is that we numb emotions.
 We can’t selectively numb emotions thinking, “Oh, I want love but I don’t want pain.
 I want connection but I don’t want rejection.”
 We need to be willing to accept feeling pain because we will feel pain.
 But that’s life.
 No amount of pretending will change that.
-The more important question is – do we truly want love and connection?
+The more important question is – is it worth it?
+Do we truly want to connect in a deeper way with someone?
+Are we willing to love?
 If yes, then we need to live wholeheartedly and be vulnerable.
-We need to love with out whole heart when there is no guarantee of tomorrow, fully realizing that we’ll feel shame, fear, disappointment and pain.
+We need to love with our whole heart when there is no guarantee of tomorrow, fully realizing that we’ll feel fear, disappointment and pain.
 Love is all there is.
 It really is all that matters.
 Very few people unfortunately truly feel it and allow themselves to experience it fully.
-Vulnerability is the path back to each other.
+Vulnerability is our bridge back to each other.

 Q. After you graduated with a Master of Finance, you decided to apply your integrative background in Human-Centered Design and Social Entrepreneurship assisting social startups make high impact. you completely walked away from the corporate world and devoted many years solely in humanitarian work globally, the experience of which is so impressive and humbling.
 Can you share some of the projects and social issues you’ve worked on?